LearnTeachCode/intro-javascript-class/week-3/3-4-firebase-setup.md

 ![add data](https://raw.githubusercontent.com/LearnTeachCode/intro-javascript-class/master/week-3/img/adddata.png)

-Done! :) Onto the next part:

-### Test displaying the data on your web page
+Great, we have some data to tinker with! :) In the next several steps, we'll write some code to display that data on our web page and make sure our Firebase app is working.

-**1. In your HTML file, create an HTML element like a paragraph, and give it an id of `"firebase-greeting"`.**
+**4. In your HTML file, create an HTML element like a paragraph, and give it an id of `"firebase-greeting"`.**

-**2. Then in your JavaScript file, create an object named `firebaseGreetElem` that represents the paragraph you just created above.**
+**5. Then in your JavaScript file, create an object named `firebaseGreetElem` that represents the paragraph you just created above.**

   > Remember, the `document.getElementId()` function is how we take an HTML element and convert it into a JavaScript object!

-**3. Create another JavaScript object called `dbGreetingRef`.** This object will be our reference to the location in our database with the path of `"greeting"`.
+**6. Create another JavaScript object called `dbGreetingRef`.** This object will be our reference to the location in our database with the path of `"greeting"`.
 Use this code below:

 ```javascript
 // Create a database reference object for the location in our database with the path "greeting"